Can I work remotely for a US company when living in Belgium?

 Often, the US company is not yet active in Belgium, and the move abroad is your personal decision.
 If the employer has no intention of opening an EU office, you will probably end up working from home or from a co-working space.

-Foreign workers who are non-EU nationals and who want to pursue salaried employment in Belgium must normally apply for a work permit (single permit).
-However, if your US employer has no registered entity in Belgium, you cannot apply for a Belgian work permit.
-You will need to find a different way of obtaining a long-term visa and residence permit for Belgium.
+Foreign workers who are non-EU nationals and who want to pursue salaried employment in Belgium must normally request a work permit (single permit).
+However, if your US employer has no registered entity in Belgium, it is not that straightforward to apply for a work permit.
+You will need to consequently also obtain a long-term visa and residence permit for Belgium.

 As a rule, the physical location where you work determines where you pay your income tax, regardless of where your employer is located.
 Based on Article 14 of the US-BE tax treaty, a US salary will be subject to Belgian taxes if it is earned by a resident of Belgium for work performed in our country.
 This would also require you to ask your employer to stop withholding US taxes from your paycheck, as they will be due in Belgium instead.
 In Belgium, you will settle these taxes through your annual tax filing in absence of a monthly payroll.